Kill Bill: Volume 1 and Volume 2- 2003/2004

 Reviewed January 3, 2016

-It is Tarantino’s unique style of film making and story-telling, adding violence, and long character conversations, that gives Kill Bill, and all of his other classic films, his own unique brand and stamp of approval.
+It is Tarantino’s unique style of filmmaking and storytelling, adding violence, and long character conversations, that give Kill Bill, and all of his other classic films, his own unique brand, and stamp of approval.
 I dearly hope he continues to make films that challenge the norm, for years to come.